hassanrad/superhero-comic-DB-explorer/README.md

 This superhero database explorer uses a superhero database JSON file and the following stack:
 - VueJS (client)
 - GraphQL (server)
-- Vue Apollo (integrates GraphQL with VueJS)
+- Gridsome (static site generator using GraphQL and VueJS)

 The initial screen displays a list of the character names and their comic count, and the app includes pagination and search functionality.